catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 It is also possible that multiple complications apply to a single test, but having more than three complications makes tracking them really difficulty, so having more than three complications on a single test is not recommended.

-> [!Example] Complications example
+!!!
+Example Complications example
->
-> Marko is trying to hack into a Syndicate server to obtain some cargo manifest data he needs for a client.
+	Marko is trying to hack into a Syndicate server to obtain some cargo manifest data he needs for a client.
 He's testing `Hacking x Cyber` and can roll 4D10.
 But GM tells him that the while the server itself only has Moderate security, there is a local Sys Op monitoring the situation, which presents a 1-point complication.
 If Marko fails to overcome the complication, the Sys Op will detect him and will begin countermeasures and a trace, which might eventually see Marko's location compromised...

 ### Effects